-There are numerous Student Support Services to assist students throughout their time at CCD.
-These consist not just of CCD Resources, but also Campus Resources to help students get around the Auraria Campus.
-Use the Helpful Terms below to get started.
+There are numerous student support services to assist you throughout your time at CCD.
+These consist not just of CCD resources, but also campus resources to help you get around the Auraria Campus.
+Use the helpful terms below to get started.

-Advising experts serving new and continuing students based on CCD’s Advising Pathways and students’ declared majors/programs.
-They serve as the main point of contact to help students confirm their choice of major/program, discuss placement test results, complete an academic plan, understand academic policies and procedures, track their progress towards graduation or transfer, provide support as needed, and connect to campus resources.
-Ideally, based on CCD’s 1 student, 1 Advisor model, students will connect with one Academic Advisor throughout their entire academic career at CCD.
+Advising specialists serve new and continuing students based on CCD’s advising pathways model and your declared major/program.
+Advisors serve as the main point of contact to help you confirm your choice of major/program, discuss placement test results, complete an academic plan, understand academic policies and procedures, track your progress towards graduation or transfer, provide support as needed, and connect to campus resources.
+Ideally, based on CCD’s one-student, one-advisor model, you will connect with one academic advisor throughout your entire academic career at CCD.

 The period that makes up the school year.
 CCD’s academic calendar consists of two 15-week semesters (fall and spring) and one 10-week summer semester.
 There are set start and end dates for each semester.
-Payment, drop, registration, and grading policies are set in accordance to the academic calendar.
+Payment, drop, registration and grading policies are set in accordance with the academic calendar.
 Not all classes follow the traditional 15-week (or 10-week in summer) schedule.

-Academic Progress is a College policy that dictates the minimum GPA students must maintain to continue enrollment at CCD.
-Failure to meet Academic Progress requirements could affect financial aid eligibility.
+Academic progress is a College policy that dictates the minimum GPA you must maintain to continue enrollment at CCD.
+Failure to meet academic progress requirements could affect financial aid eligibility.